Journalism & Media Grant Guidelines

 We fund the following types of organizations:

-• National organizations that mobilize and support individuals and groups to use digital media to express and organize themselves for social change.
+• National organizations that mobilize and support grassroots communities to use civic media and narrative change strategies to express and organize themselves for social change.

 • Organizations and activities that support the infrastructure for and contribute to learning and innovation in the field of civic media.